amiaopensource/vrecord/Resources/Documentation/settings.md

 **Select file format** — Choose the file format that you want the video to be saved in.
 This is also often called the container.

 **Select codec for video** — Choose how you would like the video signal to be encoded digitally.
 You can choose from some uncompressed, lossless, and lossy codecs.

 **Select bit depth for video** — Choose the level of bit depth you would like for your video file.
 Vrecord supports 10 and 8-bit video capture.

+**Select FFV1 slice count** - If you select FFV1 as your video codec, you will be prompted to choose between a number of "slice count" options.
+An error detection/correction mechanism specific to FFV1, slices allow for each frame of video to be split into sub-sections, which will, in turn, each receive their own CRC checksum value.
+Keep in mind that the higher the slice count, the larger the resulting file.

+**Select codec for audio** - Choose how you would like the audio signal to be encoded digitally.
+You can choose between uncompressed or lossless codecs.

 **Select audio channel mapping** — Choose how you want the audio to be captured.
 Currently vrecord captures audio at 24-bits and can only capture 4 tracks.
 The options are:
 * "2 Stereo Tracks" — For capturing videotape formats that have four tracks which are arranged as stereo pairs.